 Sanaya Irani Feels Weird When People Say She & Barun Share Sizzling Chemistry

 Sanaya Irani and Barun Sobti are most loved on-screen jodis, thanks to the show Iss Pyaar Ko Kya Naam Doon.
-The actors played the role of Khushi Kumari Gupta and Arnav Singh Raizada in the show.
+The actors played the roles of Khushi Kumari Gupta and Arnav Singh Raizada in the show.
 The crackling chemistry of the couple was loved by their fans, who nicknamed them as 'ArShi' and 'SaRun'.
-Ever since the show went off-air, their fans have been eagerly waiting for them to be seen together on-screen.
+Ever since the show went off air, their fans have been eagerly waiting for them to be seen together on-screen.

 In a (throwback) interview to India-forums, when Sanaya was asked the secret behind their sizzling chemistry, the actress had a funny reply!